 Rob Cockerton is one of the unsung heroes amongst the house & techno community.
 Rob is known by many around his native locality as the ‘Godfather’ leading the way as a decisive name for over 25 years at the forefront of the underground scene.

-Former long-time backing focus for Laura Marling, Emma Topolski steps into centre stage with her new synth pop solo project, Saint Clair.
+Emma Topolski, former backing vocalist for Laura Marling now steps into centre stage with her new synth pop solo project, Saint Clair.

 Hailing from our home of Tunbridge Wells, Lady Bird look set to excite audiences with an eloquent twist on punk.
 Fronting the three piece is Don Rennols.
 His lipstick clad geezy front might explain the band’s name.
 The self-dubbed king-of-the-riff-raff admits he’s always been a show off, ‘ever since ever!’
 There’s a comic behind the wit.